pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 1058-1059 Events and Microservices

+Sometimes I think that the Microservices architectures oriented to Event-Driven are a challenge, though this is the funny part, if you are decide  to study Microservices Architectures all time you will have fun.

 ##### Day 1057 Linux Servers

 In my first month in my new job, I never think that I will focused in RabbitMQ but I like